 Location of Customer Data at Rest

-For the Core Online Services, Microsoft will store Customer Data at rest within certain major geographic areas (each, a Geo) as set forth in Attachment 1 to the OST (or successor location in the Use Rights).
+For the Core Online Services, Microsoft will store Customer Data at rest within certain major geographic areas (each, a Geo) as set forth in the Product Terms.

 Microsoft does not control or limit the regions from which Customer or Customer’s end users may access or move Customer Data.